Medicare Part D - Things to Know Before Signing Up

 If you would like to print this publication, it is available in pdf format below.
 Please note you will need an Adobe Acrobat Reader to view or print the pdf version of the publication, which you can download at no cost from Adobe .

 The following is a list of things all Medicare beneficiaries should know before signing up for Medicare Part D Prescription Drug Plan (PDP):

-- You can continue with the SeniorCare program, which is Wisconsin's drug assistance program.
+- You can enroll in or continue with the SeniorCare program, which is Wisconsin's drug assistance program.
+Your annual income determines the level of SeniorCare coverage, such as deductibles and copays.
+SeniorCare is considered creditable coverage because it is expected to pay as much as Medicare prescription drug coverage.
 Information is available on SeniorCare's Web site, www.dhs.wisconsin.gov/seniorcare, or by contacting SeniorCare at 1-800-658-2038.

 - You do not have to enroll in Medicare Part D in order to keep your existing Medicare Part A and Part B coverage.